Murals of Fargo-Moorhead

 Ace Hardware | 20 6th St S, Moorhead

-Completed in summer 2016, this mural depicts the zip code of Fargo’s sister city on the Minnesota side of the river, Moorhead.
+Completed in the Summer of 2016, this mural depicts the zip code of Fargo's sister city, Moorhead, MN.

 56560